bmcphail05/ReligiousHeterogamy/PITCHME.md

 ---
 ### <span style="color:#e49436; font-weight:bold">Discussion</span>
-* Mixed-faith marriages are less effective in transmitting religion to the next generation.
+* Interreligious marriages are less effective in transmitting religion to the next generation.
-* Rates of mixed-faith marriages are increasing in many places.
-Implications for the future of religion?
+* Rates of interreligious marriages are increasing in many places.
+* Implications for the future of religion?

 ---
 ---?image=https://raw.githubusercontent.com/bmcphail05/ReligiousHeterogamy/master/table2a.png&size=auto 90%